Heavy Lifting Injury Compensation Claims

 Time Limit For Claiming If Injured By Heavy Lifting

-If you are eligible to seek compensation for injuries you suffered when lifting heavy objects at work, you must file your claim within the time limit set out in the Limitation Act 1980.
+Heavy lifting injury compensation claims must be made within the time limit set out in the Limitation Act 1980.
 Generally, you will have three years from the date of the accident to begin the claiming process.

 However, in some circumstances, there are exceptions to the limitation period.
 These include: